ESIPFed/bds-primer-best-practices/_book/6-SOFTWARE_READY.md

 - Table of commonly used formats for common data types: https://guides.osu.edu/c.php?g=707751&p=5027409
 - A more detailed table that is specific to US Federal records management: https://www.archives.gov/records-mgmt/policy/transfer-guidance-tables.html

-### Is anything missing?

-- Even though flat files are easy to use, it can be a challenge to know what to place into them.
-It is also important to have guidance in what to expect as contents in these files (ie unique identifiers, tidy data, basically the other topic).
-- What to do when a proprietary format is what your lab uses?!
-- A more detailed table that is specific to US Federal records management: https://www.archives.gov/records-mgmt/policy/transfer-guidance-tables.html

 ## Structure data in tidy/long format